Exercise closing dyke passages in Delfzijl

 Storm season

-Storms and high water levels occur most frequently between October and April.
-During this period, we are on standby to monitor the dykes quays.
+Storms and high-water levels occur most frequently between October and April.
+During this period, we are on standby to monitor the dykes and flood embankments.
 A dyke lies between the city and the port of Delfzijl, protecting the city from seawater.
 There are four passages in the dyke.
 This allows us to go from the city to the port and vice versa.
 These passages have large doors: two electric roller doors, one revolving door, and one sliding door.
 We close these doors (also known as 'coupures') when the water level exceeds 3 metres above NAP (Amsterdam Ordnance Datum).
 The higher the water rises, the better the doors seal the passage due to the pressure.
 It does not remain completely dry behind the closed passage.
 That is not a problem: the leaking water is collected in the sewer and does not cause any nuisance.

 More information about waterproofing the future:Storms and high water